derekmt12/derekndavis.com/posts/migration-to-react-introduction.md

 ![An AngularJS app with two sub-routes rendering React components](/images/angularToReactRouting3.png)

-And now the route definitions for `/details` and `/permissions` can be moved into a new React component that handles all routes under `/users/{id}`.
+And now the route definitions for `/details` and `/permissions` can be moved into a single React component that handles all routes under `/users/{id}`.

 ![An AngularJS app with a top-level route rending a React component](/images/angularToReactRouting4.png)